 Mountain bike specific shoes are expensive which makes it tempting to make do with an old pair of trainers.
 However, there are considerable benefits to be had, in comfort, protection and control, from mountain bike shoes.
-If you have been holding off or your old MTB shoes are getting a bit worse for wears then we recommend taking advantage of the upcoming Black Friday mountain bike shoe sales to grab yourself a bargain
+If you have been holding off or your old MTB shoes are getting a bit worse for wear then we recommend having a look to see if there are any cheap MTB shoes on sale.

 Finding the best mountain bike shoes for your feet will be the difference between all-day comfort and instant pain.
 You can have the best carbon-fiber wheelset and trickest new suspension bits, but without an ergonomically appropriate shoe, a long day of mountain biking can become agony.

 Whether you are looking for clipless or flat pedal shoes, lightweight XC or enduro, as there are many different combinations of sizes, colors and specifications for shoes there is often surplus stock that retailers need to clear before new stock arrives.
 This results in some great deals to be snapped up by those who are quick and lucky.